gearglow/ReptiliaWithATwist/The List - Notes.md

 - ~~Come out to the Weasleys~~
 - ~~Deal with transition and switching-electives paperwork for Hogwarts~~
 - ~~Deal with Snape~~
+- Find and read Magical Mobility: From Apparition to Zero-Gravity
 - Find and read Preparing For Potions: What Snape Wants You To Know But Doesn't Have The Patience To Teach
-- Find and read Magical Mobility: From Apparition to Zero-Gravity
 - Figure out things with Hermione and Luna
 - Talk to Janet about the Triwizard Tournament and fallout thereof
 - Leverage being roped into the Tournament to become emancipated
 - Take over the affairs of House Potter
 - Find and read Magician, Heal Thyself
 - Find and read Curse-Breaking For Fun and Profit
-- Find and read Magica Obscura: Shadow Magic, Rune-Casting, And Other Arts The Ministry Doesn't Want You To Know
+- Find and read Magica Obscura: Shadow Magic, Necromancy, And Other Arts The Ministry Doesn't Want You To Know
 - Find and read The Horcrux-Hunting Handbook
-- Deal with the dragon in the First Task
-- Dazzle at the Yule Ball
-- Rescue the hostage in the Second Task
   - Seek & Destroy the horcrux in Slytherin's Locket
     - Get Sirius to help access 12 Grimmauld Place
   - Seek & Destroy the horcrux in Ravenclaw's Diadem (Room of Requirement)
   - Seek & Destroy the horcrux in Ring (Gaunt Shack)
   - Seek & Destroy the horcrux in Hufflepuff's Cup (Lestrange Vault)
   - Get to the Triwizard Cup first in the Third Task
   - Seek & Destroy the Snake (Little Hangleton Graveyard)
   - Seek & Destroy Voldemort (_after_ he reincorporates)
+- Deal with the dragon in the First Task
+- Dazzle at the Yule Ball
+- Rescue the hostage in the Second Task
 - Capture Peter Pettigrew
 - Disarm Dumbledore and take ownership of the Elder Wand
 - Break Dumbledore's hold on society